Thyroid Cancer Symptoms & Early Warning Signs

 It's not until thyroid cancer has evolved and it has grown to a considerable size that it often causes symptoms.

-Most of the symptoms from thyroid cancer, if it is large enough, tend to be from compression of anatomical objects located in the neck.
+Most of the symptoms of thyroid cancer, if it is large enough, tend to be from compression of anatomical objects located in the neck (4).

 As you can imagine there isn't much room in the neck, especially in front of your esophagus and trachea.